Twenty states, D.C. join in opposing Texas lawsuit on emergency abortion care - NewsBreak

 “Emergency rooms in New Mexico and Colorado and other neighboring states will inevitably need to absorb the out-of-state patient need for care that Texas’s law will cause, at a time when the states continue to wrestle with an ongoing global pandemic and new public health crises,” they wrote.

-The post Twenty states, D.C. join in opposing Texas lawsuit on emergency abortion care appeared first on Ohio Capital Journal .
+The post Twenty states, D.C. join in opposing Texas lawsuit on emergency abortion care appeared first on Daily Montanan .